osv-io/osv-io.github.io/README.md

 ```

 The `preview.sh` script will run a `jekyll serve` with configuration set up for your local copy.
 You can browse now to [localhost:4000](http://localhost:4000).

+## Publishing

+The advised way to edit content on osv.io is to to fork this repository, create branch for you changes and finally create merge request against master of this repo.
+Aproving pull request will automatically trigger publishing any changes.